yurikodesu/clean11/README.md

 # How do I use it?:
 - Couldn't find anything better than [memstechtips's guide on the same.](https://github.com/memstechtips/UnattendedWinstall?tab=readme-ov-file#old-methods)

-# What is autounattend-hyprt.xml?
-- It's same as the regular autounattend with the only difference being that it sets the computer name to "devs11" after a fresh install.
-It is really only for my personal use.

 # Who is this intended for?
 - It's intended for intermediate-advanced users and it enables quite for risky stuff like automatically enabling PowerShell scripts, etc.